-Last Updated on December 12, 2022 by Dave Schoenbeck
+Last Updated on January 6, 2024 by Dave Schoenbeck

 How to Win a Negotiation – Step 1: Start with a smart offer.

-In many instances, it is helpful to offer a range in place of a hard-and-fast number.
+Offering a range instead of a hard-and-fast number is helpful in many instances.
 This will make you appear to be a more reasonable person.
-For example, instead of offering $2,000 for an item or service, try offering $1,500–$2,000.
+For example, try offering $2,000 for an item or service instead of $1,500–$2,000.
 On the other hand, if you’re selling, you could ask for $2,000–$2,500 instead of $2,000.

 How to Win a Negotiation – Step 2: Give yourself time to think.

-If a conversation is moving too quickly, try slowing it down by repeating the last few words of your counterpart’s sentences or repeating their questions before answering them.
+If a conversation is moving too quickly, try slowing it down by repeating the last few words of your counterpart’s sentences or their questions before answering them.
 This will give you a few extra seconds to gather your thoughts.

 How to Win a Negotiation – Step 3: Make use of emotions.